skienzmatishun/rippreport/content/p/get-zoned-or-get-screwed/index.md

 - freaky-friday
 authors:
 - admin
-alttags: Circular seal reading City of Fairhope, Alabama, with a silver screw in a yellow sun above blue water and three sailboats
+alttags: Circular seal reading City of Fairhope, with a silver screw in a yellow sun above blue water and three sailboats
 related_articles:
 - slug: fried-chicken-and-watermelon